-There is a need for further development of the AMHCC in the areas of clinical complexity, comorbidities, consultation-liaison, residential mental health care, and child and adolescent mental health care due to the previously cited lack of quality data in these branches of mental health service delivery.
-A clinical reference group has been formed to provide the child and adoelscent mental health sector with the opportunity to assist in the refinement of future iterations of the AMHCC and its supporting material, as well as to promote the functions of a patient-level classification.
-Data is strongly encouraged to be provided for these specialist services, so that future refinements to the classification can potentially include these sub-groups at a later date.
+There is a need for further development of the AMHCC in particular residential mental health care and specialised services.
+Data is strongly encouraged to be provided for these specialist services so that future refinements to the classification can potentially include these sub-groups at a later date.